 Those Anyone who violates these rules the Code of Conduct at a conference, event, or meeting may be expelled from that event by the SAA Executive Director.
 Those who violate the Code of Conduct in an online space may be denied access to the online space at the discretion of the administrator or the SAA Executive Director.

-The SAA Executive Committee or the Council, at its discretion, may banned violators from attending a specific SAA event, including attendance at the Annual Meeting, or from participating in governance activities, awards competitions, or other SAA programs participation in/at a members’ meeting, competition, or awards; and/or the Society altogether. or If an SAA member has failed in a materially or to a serious degree to observe the Code of Conduct, their membership in the Society may be terminated or suspended based on a good faith determination by the SAA Executive Committee.
+The SAA Executive Committee or the Council, at its discretion, may banned violators from attending a specific SAA event, including attendance at the Annual Meeting, or from participating in governance activities, awards competitions, or other SAA programs. participation in/at a members’ meeting, competition, or awards; and/or the Society altogether. or If an SAA member has failed in a materially or to a serious degree to observe the Code of Conduct, their membership in the Society may be terminated or suspended based on a good faith determination by the SAA Executive Committee.

 Persons who have been expelled or denied access may appeal to the SAA Executive Committee.